hkzlab/A500_r5-eprom_adapter/README.md

 The board accepts **two** 27C020/040/080 EPROMs programmed with concatenated Kickstart images.

+Please note that **these boards are for A500 rev.5 ONLY**, as that motherboard revision uses a peculiar pinout for the Kickstart ROM.

 ### EPROMs Configuration

 The Amiga 500 uses a 16-bit bus to access the Kickstart, as such, the original ROM and its replacements must be 16-bit memories: expensive and annoying to program.